Explicit Deligne pairing: Determinant functor and determinant of cohomology

 \end{enumerate} Moreover the properties $(i)-(v)$ listed in definition \ref{def_det} are satisfied in $\catname{isPerf}(X)$. \end{theorem} \proof See \cite[Theorem 2]{KM}. \endproof One of the most important applications of the determinant functor appears in arithmetic geometry if we consider its interaction with the usual pushfoward functor.

-\begin{definition} Let $f:X\to S$ be a flat morphism between irreducible Noetherian schemes and let $\mathscr E$ be a locally free sheaf of finite rank on $X$.
+\begin{definition} Let $f:X\to S$ be a flat morphism between integral Noetherian schemes and let $\mathscr F$ be a coherent sheaf on $X$.
 It is well known (\cite[Exp.
-3, Proposition 4.8]{SGA}) that the complex $Rf_\ast\mathscr E$ induced by the right derived functor of $f_\ast$ is a perfect complex on $S$.
+3, Proposition 4.8]{SGA}) that the complex $Rf_\ast\mathscr F$ induced by the right derived functor of $f_\ast$ is a perfect complex on $S$.
 Then, just by composing $Rf_\ast$ with $\det_S$ it is possible to define the functor:

 which is called the \emph{determinant of cohomology (relative to $f$)}.
-Very often, for simplicity we want to forget about the graduation on the target of the determinant of cohomology, so it becomes a functor $\catname{isVec}(X)\to \catname{Pic}(S)$. \end{definition}
+Very often, for simplicity we want to forget about the graduation on the target of the determinant of cohomology, so it becomes a functor $\catname{isCoh}(X)\to \catname{Pic}(S)$. \end{definition}